engrmahabub/wee/syntax/syntax.md

 **Notes:** Keyword "if" do not pair-up with "else".

 ## Control flow
-Wee has 4 control flow statements { is, check, cycle, for }:
+Wee has 3 control flow statements { is, cycle, for }:

 **decision**
 A decision is based on logical expressions and keywords { is, no } and symbol "?".